 Also, the laptop screen doesn't wobble when you type on it even when keeping it in your lap.

 Ryzen 4700U blows away most productivity tasks.
-It is an 8 core and 8 threads processor with 12 MB cache with a maximum boost clock speed of 4.1 GHz.
+It is an 8-core and 8 threads processor with a 12 MB cache with a maximum boost clock speed of 4.1 GHz.

 It is insane that AMD has been able to offer so much power in processors with just 15 Watts TDP.